 Your baby may be rejecting their bottle because the milk or formula has gone bad or simply doesn’t taste as good as they expect.

-If you’re breastfeeding, be sure that the daycare providers know how to thaw and acclimate the milk to your baby’s preferred temperature.
+If you’re breastfeeding, be sure that the daycare providers know how to thaw the milk to your baby’s preferred temperature.
 Demonstrate this for them if need be, as it is easy to overheat or underheat breastmilk, especially when they don’t know to stir it and check it before offering it to your baby.
-Be sure that it hasn’t soured.
+Also, it’s important to ensure it hasn’t soured.

 Another option may be to offer formula instead of breastmilk when at daycare.
 Be sure your formula hasn’t expired and that they aren’t using leftover formula from previous days.

 Should I premix the bottles at home?